-If creating a sustainable service company was milestone 1, then we are currently on milestone 2 — launching a vertical AI SaaS product.
-And the goal with this article is to help future founders who are already in the trenches make the hard choices.
+If creating a sustainable service company was milestone 1, launching a vertical AI SaaS product was milestone 2, and keep growing the team with hiring through skill assessment is ongoing and is our milestone 3.
+The goal with this article is to help future founders who are already in the trenches make the hard choices.

 You have a growing profitable service business.
 Why change tracks?

 Running a technology consulting business is tough.
 What we realised is that it is not scalable either.
 Converting a qualified lead to a project takes about 3 to 4 months.
 Client requirements are never the same & there is a very little scope of standardisation.
 Hence, every time you end up talking to multiple stakeholders, understanding requirements, drafting multiple proposals & negotiating deals.
 Add to that the probability of client dropping out at any point of the process and you get a very leaky sales funnel with a lot of wasted time.

 Once the project starts, you realize that the scope is much larger than you initially budgeted for, thus eating away at your margins & time.
 In one of our projects, we had the unfortunate experience of a client refusing to pay us for the last deliverable due to mismatched expectations.
 What will you do if your client refuses to pay you?
 Well, you can't do much if you are a startup.
 Just learn to create much smaller milestones next time onwards & get paid weekly/bi-weekly.